luisjba/docker-sagecell/README.md

 ## Donate

-If this project was usefull for you and you want to thanks me you can buy me a cup coffe.
+If this project was usefull for you and you want to thanks me you can buy me a cup of coffe.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=GVCZHZPGL7E2U&source=url)